matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 and press Querry.
 Name obtained file interpreter.osm and move to the repository.

+2) To see map: run Maperitive.exe in folder Maperitive.

-2) to modify rendering rules.
+3) to modify rendering rules.
 Requires Ruby.

 modify generate.rb and run generate.bat to generate a new version of .mrules files